 |Symptoms||Information stealers are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, monetary loss|

 |Malware Removal (Windows)||

-A couple of examples of other malicious programs that are classified as information stealers are Babax, StormKitty, DarkStealer.
-Not all of them have the same capabilities, although, most of them are used with the same purpose: to steal sensitive information that could be misused to generate revenue in some way.
-Methods that cyber criminals use to trick users into installing malware on their computers are described in the paragraph below.
+Some examples of other malicious programs that are classified as information stealers are Babax, StormKitty, and DarkStealer.
+Most are employed to steal sensitive information, which could be misused to generate revenue in various ways.
+The methods that cyber criminals use to trick people into installing malware onto their computers are described below.

 How did Anubis infiltrate my computer?

 In most cases, users infect computers with malware through malspam campaigns/emails, fake software updaters, untrusted software download channels, Trojans and unofficial activation ('cracking') tools.
 They are tricked into installing malware via malspam campaigns when they open malicious email attachments (or files downloaded via malicious links).

 Fake software updaters allow criminals to exploit flaws and bugs of outdated programs that are installed on computers, or to simply install malicious software rather than updates/fixes for the installed software.
 Malware is installed via dubious download sources when malicious files are downloaded and opened.